ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 In 2022, tuition for full-time students at University of Mount Union was $34,000 a year.

-University of Mount Union is a private, religious institution, so it has the same tuition for students from Ohio as it does for residents from other states.
+University of Mount Union is a private, religious institution, which means it has the same tuition for students from Ohio as it does for students who live in other states.

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Don't forget to confirm your state's criteria for as an in-state resident.
-Each state has different requirements to qualify as in-state resident.
+Attending a school where you qualify for in-state tuition can drastically reduce the cost of tuition, as well as loans and interest owed.
+Don't forget to check your state's eligibility criteria for in-state tuition.
+Every state has its own rules about what makes someone eligible for in-state tuition.
 Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be additional requirements as well, depending on where you live.
+There may be other criteria too, depending on the state you and your parents currently reside in.

 Explore other Ohio colleges